jphong125/stellaapic/Writerside/topics/End-Round.md

 ## API URL

-Requested promo win API URL will be notified individually, for security reasons.
+Requested end round API URL will be notified individually, for security reasons.

 ### Parameters